-Mr. Robin Li Xu has served as our vice president in charge of products and growth since August 2013.
-Prior to joining our company, from 2006 to 2013, Mr. Xu held several positions at Tencent, and was a senior product manager in the infrastructure platform department of Tenpay, a leading online payment platform in China owned by Tencent, and was responsible for product development and operations.
+Mr. Robin Li Xu has served as our vice president in charge of products, marketing and growth since August 2013.
+Mr. Xu has more than ten years of experience in the internet industry.
+Prior to joining our company, Mr. Xu was a senior product manager at Tenpay, a leading online payment platform in China owned by Tencent, from 2006 to 2013 and was responsible for online payment product development and operations.
 Mr. Xu received his bachelor's degree in science from Heilongjiang University in 2006.